Top 10 Tips for First Time Travelers to London

 10. Grab a Tube Map

 London is a great city to see on foot, but there’s so much more so don’t be afraid to jump on the tube.
 The tube is very easy to use and there are signs directing you to which platform with more signs showing where that train will stop.
 But be mindful that the map showing the network of tube lines, from Piccadilly to Bakerloo, is a charicature, an artists rendering, so don’t rely on it for distance or proximity.
 Check a proper map that shows the tube stations as well as the layout of the city for a more accurate idea of where the stations are in reference to one another and your destination.
+Or check out this handy tube map that tells you the time it will take you to walk from one station to another!

 Do you have any other London tips for first time visitors?